calbert1209/BlackKiteGauntlet/README.md

 # Black Kite Gauntlet

-A Wear OS app to see my local tide levels.
+A Wear OS app to see local tide levels.

 This is a port of my [Black Kite](https://calbert1209.github.io/black-kite/) web app. (calbert1209/black-kite)